-Since I never know who will be occupying or visiting a property, whether it be children or the elderly, I ask you to consider following these general safety recommendations: Install smoke and carbon monoxide detectors; identify all escape and rescue ports; rehearse an emergency evacuation of the home; upgrade older electrical systems by at least adding ground-fault outlets; never service any electrical equipment without first disconnecting the power source; safety-film all non-tempered glass; ensure that every elevated window and the railings of stairs, landings, balconies, and decks are child-safe, meaning that barriers are in place or that the distance between the rails is not wider than three inches; regulate the temperature of water heaters to prevent scalding; make sure that goods that contain caustic or poisonous compounds, such as bleach, drain cleaners, and nail polish removers be stored where small children cannot reach them; ensure that all garage doors are well balanced and have a safety device, particularly if they are the heavy wooden type; remove any double-cylinder dead bolts from exterior doors; and consider installing child-safe locks and alarms on the exterior doors of all pool and spa properties.
+Since I never know who will be occupying or visiting a property, whether it be children or the elderly, I ask you to consider following these general safety recommendations: Install smoke and carbon monoxide detectors; identify all escape and rescue ports; rehearse an emergency evacuation of the home; upgrade older electrical systems by at least adding ground-fault outlets; never service any electrical equipment without first disconnecting the power source, consider installing child-safe locks and alarms on the exterior doors of all pool and spa properties.
 I am proud of my service, and trust that you will be happy with the quality of this report.
 I have made every effort to provide you with an accurate assessment of the condition of the property and its components and to alert you to any significant defects or adverse conditions.
 However, I may not have tested every outlet, and opened every window and door, or identified every minor defect.
 Also because I am not a specialist and because my inspection is essentially visual, latent defects could exist.
 Therefore, you should not regard my inspection as conferring a guarantee or warranty.
 It does not.
 It is simply a report on the general condition of a particular property at a given point in time.
 Furthermore, as a homeowner, you should expect problems to occur.
 Roofs will leak, drain lines will become blocked, and components and systems will fail without warning.
 For these reasons, you should take into consideration the age of the house and its components and keep a comprehensive insurance policy current.
 If you have been provided with a home protection policy, read it carefully.
 Thank you for taking the time to read this report, and call me if you have any questions or observations whatsoever.
 I am always attempting to improve the quality of my service and my report, and I will continue to adhere to the highest standards of the real estate industry and treat everyone with kindness, courtesy, and respect.

-On this page you will find, in BLUE, a brief summary of any CRITICAL concerns of the inspection, as they relate to safety and function.
+In the Summary page(s) you will find, in BLUE, a brief summary of any CRITICAL concerns of the inspection, as they relate to safety and function.
 Examples would be bare electrical wires, or active drain leaks.
 The complete list of items noted is found throughout the body of the report, including normal maintenance items.
 Be sure to read your entire report.